rackerlabs/docs-developer-blog/_posts/2020-07-21-introducing-cisco-defense-orchestrator.md

 point of control and visibility control panel to see real-time stats.
 It also enables you to manage and apply unified security policies.

-You can access your security appliances through the CDO portal.
-To make sure your connection to the CDO portal is secure, self-configure and manage Multi-Factor Authentication (MFA) with Duo&reg; or configure access for Single-Sign-On (SSO).
+The combination of TLS encryption and Multi-Factor Authentication (MFA) through Cisco Duo® provide secure access to your security appliances through the CDO portal.

-**Note:** This function is part of the Duo portal, not the CDO portal.
+You can also configure access for Single-Sign-On (SSO).

 Today’s modern workflows require both the convenience of an intuitive GUI for point-in-time changes and more modern continuous integration/continuous delivery (CI/CD) approaches to security.
-Through the CDO application programmer interface (API), you have the flexibility to work your security instances into your strengths, opportunities, aspirations, results (SOAR) processes and SecOps and DevOps workflows.
+Through the CDO application programmer interface (API), you have the flexibility to work your security instances into your security orchestration, automation, and response (SOAR) processes and SecOps and DevOps workflows.

 ### Features